Intelligent Title Case

-Applies “intelligent” title case to the selected text; capitalizes words based, as much as possible, on rules of the style specified in your user preferences.
+The title case tool applies “intelligent” title case to the selected text.
+“Intelligent” title case means that the tool does more than simply capitalize the first letter of every word and instead modifies words based, as much as possible, on the rules of the style specified in your user preferences.

 An editorial eye should still be applied to significant prepositions, Latin terms, initialisms, acronyms, and other exceptions to the general rules of capitalization.
 (This feature is also available from the Context Menu.)
 See User Settings to set style preferences.